egwajnphoiu/Semantic-Gate-IP-Core/README.md

 ## 💼 Commercial Applications
 * **Hyperscale Cloud Infrastructure ☁️**: Replace expensive, high-latency software filters with a low-power, sub-microsecond hardware firewall.
-* **Clinical & Medical AI 🏥**: Ensure generated dosages or chemical compounds never deviate from an established "medical truth manifold," providing a path toward regulatory certification.
+* **Clinical & Medical AI 🏥**: Ensure generated dosages or chemical compounds never deviate from an established medical truth manifold, providing a path toward regulatory certification.
-* **Autonomous Systems & Aerospace 🤖**: Act as a "physical Manhattan fence" to intercept and kill hallucinated commands before they result in catastrophic physical actions.
+* **Autonomous Systems & Aerospace 🤖**: Act as a physical Manhattan fence to intercept and kill hallucinated commands before they result in catastrophic physical actions.
-* **Legal, Financial & Sovereign Data ⚖️**: Generate an immutable log of "Error Energy" to prove an AI remained grounded in specific context or case law during a session.
+* **Legal, Financial & Sovereign Data 🏛️**: Generate an immutable log of Error Energy to prove an AI remained grounded in specific context or case law during a session.

 ---